 top of page

-How to have the talk with your LGBTQ+ friends about their mental health
+How to have the talk with your LGBTQ+ friends or loved ones about their

-Questions to Ask Your Friend or Loved One About Their Mental Health
+Questions to Ask Your LGBTQ+ Friend or Loved One About Their Mental Health

-Initially, things might be a little awkward.
-First, let them know you care about them.
+It is normal and valid to feel unsure about how to bring up mental health.
+First, let your friend or loved one know that you care and are there to listen without judgment.
 Find a private, quiet space and allow plenty of time to have a meaningful conversation.
 To ease into the conversation, you can start by asking these questions.
-If they are not quite ready to be open with you, ask how you can help them find someone they trust to have an honest conversation with.
+Remember, opening up can take time.
+If they are not quite ready to share or to answer specific questions, offer general support and explore ways you can help them connect with resources they trust.

 Frequently Asked Questions